cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/reflection.md

 * Why was asymmetric cryptography revolutionary?
 And how can public-private key pairs be used?
 * What is the role of cryptographic hash functions in blockchains?
 * What is the function of consensus mechanisms and how can they be differentiated?
-* In which way can blockchain technology be understood as a digital common and/or new computing paradigm?